keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/architecture.md

 When the host scans a QR code and claims the key, it shouldn't do anything more than simply reflect that the key has been used.
 It shouldn't transfer $NEAR to anyone or create any accounts and should be a lightweight transaction on-chain.

+To do this, an FC drop with 2 key uses can be used.
+In addition, to ensure that only the host can

 ### Attendees are not required to have wifi at the door.
 > Attendees are not required to have wifi at the door.

 If the actual ticket is simply a private key that has been turned into a QR code, the attendee only needs to keep the webpage open on their phone or take a screenshot in order to gain entry to the event.
 This eliminates the need for everyone to have wifi as only the hosts that are scanning need wifi to claim the keys.

-### Attendees can setup new NEAR wallet
+### Attendees can setup a new NEAR wallet
 > Attendees that did not have a NEAR wallet can get one for free.

-With the access key the attendees receive (which act as the ticket), they are able to claim their POAP to a new or existing NEAR wallet.
-Since the POAP can only be claimed by those who physically attend the event, this means only those that do so can also create a new NEAR wallet.
+A second key use pre-loaded with a small amount of $NEAR can be added.
+This $NEAR will cover costs for account creation and sponsor a few transanctions.
+This can be used by attendees who do not have a NEAR wallet.

 ### NFT POAP available for attendees
 > Attendees can choose to receive an NFT proving their attendence at the event.
 This is commonly known as a [POAP](https://academy.binance.com/en/glossary/proof-of-attendance-protocol-poap).

-In order to allow attendees to receive a wallet and an NFT, the key should be claimable multiple times.
-First, when they are being scanned in by the host.
-Once they've attendedfter they've attended, they can claim the key once more to create a NEAR wallet and receive an NFT.
+In order to send the attendees a POAP, the second key use will mint an NFT to their new or existing NEAR wallet.

 :::info note
 The NFT post-attendance gift (POAP) is optional to include as the event organizer.
 You may omit it, or replace it with your own function call if you wish.
 In this tutorial, the POAP will be minted on the second key use.